iExecBlockchainComputing/wpwp-worker-setup/cloud-deployment/README.md

         ```sh
         # REQUIRED VARIABLES:
         PRIVATE_KEY=0x123                             # Your private key to the wallet
-        PROD_CORE_HOST=workerpool.iexecenterprise.com # This is the IP of the workerpool
+        PROD_CORE_HOST=workerpool.workerpass.iex.ec # This is the IP of the workerpool

         # Optional variables:
         WORKER_NAME=My_First_Worker_Name              # Set the name of your worker